DraconicDragon/danbooru-e621-tag-list-processor/README.md

 im bad at repo titles

-<sub>personal note2 because im too lazy to do something about it: regarding pandas dbr_e6_tag_processor.py:175: FutureWarning: The behavior of DataFrame concatenation with empty or all-NA entries is deprecated.
+<sub>personal note regarding pandas because im too lazy to actually read it: dbr_e6_tag_processor.py:175: FutureWarning: The behavior of DataFrame concatenation with empty or all-NA entries is deprecated.
 In a future version, this will no longer exclude empty or all-NA columns when determining the result dtypes.
 To retain the old behavior, exclude the relevant entries before the concat operation.
   tag_df = pd.concat([tag_df, pd.DataFrame(data)], ignore_index=True)</sub>